What is Customer Due Diligence and How Does It Work?

 Types of Customer Due Diligence (CDD) Measures

-There are four types or levels of CDD measures that banks and financial institutions use.
-These include:
+There are four primary types or levels of CDD measures that banks and financial institutions utilize, each tailored to different risk profiles.
+This graduated approach is a cornerstone of best practices for customer due diligence in banks.

 1. Standard Due Diligence (SDD)